`` Severe uveitis, keratitis, and retinal vasculitis | Acthar® Gel (repository corticotropin injection)

 • Add-on therapy for short-term administration (to tide patients over an acute episode or exacerbation) in: psoriatic arthritis (PsA); rheumatoid arthritis (RA), including juvenile rheumatoid arthritis (selected cases may require low-dose maintenance therapy); ankylosing spondylitis

-• Treatment for people with symptoms of sarcoidosis
+• Treatment for people with symptomatic sarcoidosis

 • Treatment of severe acute and chronic allergic and inflammatory conditions affecting different parts of the eye.
 This can include the front part of the eye such as the cornea and iris, or the back part of the eye such as the optic nerve and retina